Reactive execution¶

 When a cell is run, marimo automatically runs all other cells that reference any of the global variables it defines.

-The runtime can be configured to be lazy, only running cells when you ask for them to be run and marking affected cells as stale, instead of automatically running them.
-Learn more in the runtime configuration guide
+marimo gives you tools that make it easy to work with expensive notebooks.
+For example, the runtime can be configured to be lazy, only running cells when you ask for them to be run and marking affected cells as stale instead of auto-running them.
+See our guide on working with expensive notebooks for more tips.

 A marimo notebook is a DAG where nodes are cells and edges are data dependencies. marimo creates this graph by statically analyzing each cell (i.e., without running it) to determine its